cargomail-org/cargomail/README.md

 Cargomail, a revised email system, utilizes an architecture with push and pull request layers to separate a mailbox (locator) from an email address (identifier).
 The primary benefits of using this architecture include:

 * Mailbox Portability—the ability to move a mailbox from one hosting partner to another without changing your email address.
-* Enhanced Spam Protection—the separated identifier and the locator of the address/mailbox pair allow for a more detailed assessment of the sender's reputation.
+* Enhanced Spam Protection—the separated identifier and the locator allow for a more detailed assessment of the sender's reputation.
 * Content of Any Size or Quantity—the capability to exchange large volumes of documents, images, videos, and audio of unlimited size.

 ## White Paper